 By the time Hubert had earned himself an excellent reputation for indulging in his sensual quests, he was sent by his family to navigate the royal courts of Austria as it was one of the newly established borders between modern France and Germany.
-During his exploration of the Austrian courts, he met his future wife, Floribanne.
+While exploring the Austrian courts, he met his future wife, Floribanne.

 After meeting Floribanne, he began to court her, and the two were married shortly afterward with the approval of Floribanne’s father, Count Dagobert, the Count of Louvain.
 The two later went on to have one son named Floribert.
 However, Hubert always had a passion for hunting.
 During one of his infamous hunting parties, the ‘hand of God himself’ reached out and changed Hubert’s life forever.

 It is said that Hubert decided to go on a hunting trip while the church patrons celebrated Good Friday.
-Hubert was chasing a deer on horseback while his hunting party accompanied him.
-Once he had the stag cornered, Hubert dismounted from his horse and approached the stag.
+Hubert chased a red stag on horseback while his hunting party accompanied him.
+Once the stag was cornered, Hubert dismounted from his horse and approached the stag.
 However, once the majestic stag turned around, Hubert was sent a vision.

 In his vision, Hubert saw the stag with a cross in between its antlers, and the voice of God rang out from the vision and told Hubert, “Hubert, unless you turn to the Lord and lead a holy life, you shall fall quickly into the abyss of Hell!”.
 Upon hearing this, Hubert bowed upon the ground and implored God to help him navigate his new journey.
 God replied, “Go forth and seek Lambert, and he will instruct you.”

 Shortly after receiving his vision, his wife passed away in childbirth, and this spurred a series of life-changing events for both Hubert and his son Floribert.
-The first of the changes that Hubert made was to not only denounce his title of Duke but also to reject any honor and titles bestowed upon him through his time in the Military.
+The first of the changes that Hubert made was to denounce his title of Duke and reject any honor and titles bestowed upon him through his time in the Military.